stackanetes/kubernetes-entrypoint/README.md

 ### Daemonset
 Checks if a specified daemonset is already running on the same host, this dependency requires a `POD_NAME` env which can be easily passed through the [downward api](http://kubernetes.io/docs/user-guide/downward-api/).
+The `POD_NAME` variable is mandatory and is used to resolve dependencies.
 Example:

+Simple example how to use downward API to get `POD_NAME`, can be found [here](https://raw.githubusercontent.com/kubernetes/kubernetes.github.io/master/docs/user-guide/downward-api/dapi-pod.yaml).
 `DEPENDENCY_DAEMONSET=openvswitch-agent`

 ### Job